nutanixdev/python-api-lab-devmktg/contents/first_run.rst

 Application first run
 .....................

 Since we are developing a simple demo application, we only have two requirements to run our app.
-Run these commands in the application's main folder i.e. **not** in the `lab/` folder.

 **Important note**: If you are running this lab on a non-US keyboard, you may require an additional step to ensure Flask runs properly.
 The commands below are temporary and won't permanently modify your system.